 The more it rolled on the less and less time Tim had for his bands and after a while he quit playing in bands to concentrate on what was fast becoming a solo career he had never planned on.
 The next heset about following up “Found dead…” with the album “From the dawn chorus…” as well as the first album as his alter ego (after he realised the music he was making was heading in two different directions) Timothy C Holehouse called “…to the howls at midnight”.
 Dawn Chorus was a more fully realised album recorded at various studios including John Hannon’s at No Recording Studio, dropout studios and Chuckalumba studios).
 It took a year to create both albums with Dawn Chorus involving 20 different musicians including a string quartet.
 Once complete Tim hit the road again and it was during this bout of touring disaster struck.
 During a radio session in Norwich his voice cracked with something snapping in his throat.
 As he was on tour with Oldseed, a good Canadian friend of his, he decided to drive to the next show in Plymouth.
 Realising he might not be able to sing, Tim went to sound check barely able to speak.
 In his Metal and Hardcore bands he pushed from his diaphragm to roar and scream out his vocals to get over the loud guitars.
 So he let out a huge guttural voice that he never realised he was capable of in a more melodic way!
 After the show he was stunned how people listened intently after hearing this gravelly roar.
 Realising a lot of the material he played before could not be done in this style he set about working with his voice and song writing to.
 The obvious choice was to adapt a style he had started to use on the Dawn Chorus of using slide guitar techniques.
 Also now missing playing loud and no longer wanted to be playing slow quiet songs but more immediate blues based material.
 This saw the writing and recording of “grit”, put together over 3 weekends at NRS by John Hannon.
 Using musician from his time in Metal and Hardcore bands giving the album a more rock feel to it.
 It featured the track Broken Bones which caught the ears of Swiss award winning film maker Fabian Lucshian.
 He loved the song so much he made a deal with Tim to make the video for free as long as Tim made his next sound track for nothing.
 They agreed and Fabian made a great video to accompany the song.

 Tim has toured the world and is always on tour choosing to live on the road these days going from place to place playing shows and scratching a living, entertaining people all over the world.
-He has toured all over the UK, mainland Europe (including places like Poland, the Baltic states and Finland).
-As well as touring America twice, Asia (Hong Kong, Japan) and even down to Australia.
-As well as shows in Iceland.
+He has toured all over the UK, mainland Europe (including places like Poland, Iceland, the Baltic states and Nordic Countries).
+As well as touring America and Canada (many times) , Asia (Hong Kong, Japan) and even down to Australia.
+Sometimes doing as many as 300 shows a year!

 He plans to stay on the road for a long time, moving on place to place writing new music, entertaining people and drinking bourbon.